lowRISC/sonata-system/sw/cheri/cap_modification_instructions_testing/capability_modification_reference_guide.md

 ## CIncAddr

 The `CIncAddr` instruction increments the address of a capability `cap` by a signed integer.
+This test has two variations.
+1. Bounds variant: this version ensures that the resulting address remains within the bounds of the capability.
+This means that the resulting capability can be used to access memory without causing an error, but limits randomness.
+2. Representable range variant: this version ensures that the resulting address remains within the representable range of the capability.
+Although the resulting capability cannot safely be used for memory access, this version tests the full range of addresses to which the capability can be set without clearing its tag.

+### Bounds variant

 To ensure that the resulting address remains with the bounds of the capability, the test firstly calculates the difference between the top and base of the capability.
 A random integer `rand` is then used to generate a signed integer that, when added to the address, yields an address within the bounds of `cap`.
 $$inc = (cap.base - cap.address) + (rand \bmod (cap.top - cap.base))$$
 $$cap.address + inc = cap.base + (rand \bmod (cap.top - cap.base))$$
 **Note:** The new address is between the base and top of `cap`.
 This is a subset of the representable range, which goes from the $cap.base$ to $cap.base + 2^{e+9}$ where $e$ is the exponent used to encode the bounds.
 This choice was made so that the capability can then be used without causing an exception.
 The same decision has been made for `CIncAddrImm` and `CSetAddr`.

 ### Pseudocode

 ```